Soil Calculator – Estimate How Much Soil You Need For Lawn & Garden

 How Much Soil You Need:

-For gardens it’s a good idea to mix soil, compost, and potting blends for the best plant growth.
+To achieve that balance, it’s a good idea to mix soil, compost, and potting blends for the best plant growth.
+Generally, a good proportion is 60% topsoil, 30% compost, and 10% potting mix.
 Abundant Mini Gardens offers some great tips for choosing the soil for your garden.
-We’ve found that a good proportion is 60% topsoil, 30% compost, and 10% potting mix.

 Adding soil can be a substantial investment in time and money.
 To minimize work and expense, follow these instructions for getting the right amount of soils that you need.

 1. Using a tape measure, measure the length and width of the area(s) you want to fill.
 It’s best to write these numbers down.

 2. If the space is complex, break the area into smaller, regularly shaped sections, like in the diagram below.
 Then measure each section separately.

 Diagram 1.
 Break your garden into sections to measure.

 3. Decide on the depth of the new soil that you want.
 For refreshing gardens, usually, 3-6 inches (76-152 mm) of new soil is sufficient.
 If you have a hard border or a raised bed, measure the depth of the partition.
 Remember that soil will settle, so be a little generous with this measurement.

 4. By far, the easiest way to calculate quantities is to use the soil calculator above!
 Enter your measurements, hit calculate, and it’s all worked out for you: cubic feet, yards, even the number of bags.
 And metric too.
 Sometimes soil and compost are sold by weight, which varies depending on what the material is.
 In the US, a 40-pound bag measures between 0.5 and 0.75 cubic feet.
 The Soil Calculator bag estimator is based on 0.75 cubic feet per bag.

 If you want to do the calculations by hand, then skip Step 4 above, and do the following:

 1. Make sure all measurements are in the same units (usually feet or meters).